GuJEMSAdTech/gujemsiossdk/readme.txt

 - you might need to register your account for the CocoaPods Trunk first: https://guides.cocoapods.org/making/getting-setup-with-trunk.html
 - make sure you were added as a contributor by one of the developers

+To verify the podspec:

+pod lib lint --verbose --use-libraries --allow-warnings (we have a lot of dpecations due to our own update process for the SDK from 2.x to 3.0)